syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/installation/offline-installer/how-to-download.md

 documentation: ug
 ---

-# Downloading Syncfusion ASP.NET MVC EJ2 offline installer
+# Downloading Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC EJ2 offline installer

-The Syncfusion ASP .
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP .
 NET MVC - EJ2 Installer can be downloaded from the [Syncfusion](https://www.syncfusion.com/aspnet-mvc-ui-controls) website.
 You can either download the licensed installer or try our trial installer depending on your license.

 * Trial Installer
 * Licensed Installer